imdohun/git-cmd-practice/README_REVERT.md

 # git revert

-* git revert cancel and make new commit
+* git revert cancel and make new commi

+2025-11-20